solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 Another significant challenge arises when using cryptocurrency for in-app purchases.
 Many platforms impose a transaction fee on purchases made within their apps (ranging from 15% to 30%).
-Using cryptocurrency as a payment method is often seen as a way to bypass these fees, which is explicitly prohibited by most app stores.
-These platforms prioritize protecting their revenue streams and therefore enforce strict policies against apps that facilitate crypto payments for in-app purchases.
+Payment via the blockchain is often seen as a way to bypass these fees, which is explicitly prohibited by most app stores.
+These platforms prioritize protecting their revenue streams and therefore enforce strict policies against apps that facilitate blockchain payments for in-app purchases.

 > While traditional app stores impose strict policies around blockchain